Gretchen Whitmer

 Whitmer was born and raised in Michigan.
-She is a graduate of Forest Hills Central High School near Grand Rapids, Michigan State University, and the Michigan State University College of Law, which at the time was the Detroit College of Law.
-She ran unsuccessfully for the state House of Representatives in the 1990s before being elected in 2000.
-In 2006, she became a state senator, a position she kept until term limits forced her to step down in 2015.
-She was the Senate's first female Democratic leader from 2011 to 2015.
+She graduated from Michigan State University with a bachelor's degree in communication in 1993 and a Juris Doctor degree in 1998.
+Her political career began in 2000 when she was elected to the Michigan House of Representatives.
+In 2006, she won a special election to the state senate, serving in that chamber until 2015, and became its first female Democratic leader from 2011 to 2015.
 In 2013, Whitmer gained national attention for a floor speech during a debate on abortion in which she shared her experience of being sexually assaulted.
-For six months in 2016, she was the county prosecutor for Ingham County.
+For six months in 2016, she was the prosecutor for Ingham County.
+Whitmer was elected governor in 2018, defeating Republican nominee Bill Schuette, the state attorney general.

-Whitmer was elected governor in the 2018 Michigan gubernatorial election, defeating the Republican Attorney General of Michigan, Bill Schuette.
-As governor, Whitmer has focused on healthcare and infrastructure.
-In February 2020, she was selected to give the Democratic response to then President Donald Trump's 2020 State of the Union Address.
-On October 8, 2020, the Federal Bureau of Investigation thwarted a militia group's kidnapping plot against Whitmer.
-Since January 2021, Whitmer has served as one of the vice chairs of the Democratic National Committee.
-She was reelected governor in 2022, defeating Republican nominee Tudor Dixon by an 11% margin.
+As governor, she has focused on healthcare and infrastructure legislation.
+In February 2020, she was selected to give the Democratic response to then president Donald Trump's 2020 State of the Union Address.
+In October 2020, the Federal Bureau of Investigation thwarted a far-right militia group's kidnapping plot against Whitmer.
+From January 2021 to February 2025, Whitmer served as one of the vice chairs of the Democratic National Committee.
+She was reelected as governor in 2022, defeating Republican nominee Tudor Dixon.

 Early life and education

-Gretchen Whitmer was born on August 23, 1971, in Lansing, Michigan, the eldest of three children of Sharon H. "Sherry" Reisig and Richard Whitmer, both attorneys.
-Her father was head of the state department of commerce under Governor William Milliken and was the president and CEO of Blue Cross Blue Shield of Michigan between 1988 and 2006.
-Whitmer's mother worked as an assistant attorney general under Michigan Attorney General, Frank J. Kelley.
-Her parents divorced when she was ten years old.
-She and her siblings moved with their mother to Grand Rapids, and her father traveled from his home in Detroit to visit the family at least once a week.
+Gretchen Esther Whitmer was born on August 23, 1971, in Lansing, Michigan, the eldest of three children of Sharon H. "Sherry" Reisig (née Hanna) and Richard Whitmer, who were both attorneys.
+Her father was head of the Michigan department of commerce under Governor William Milliken, a Republican, and the president and CEO of Blue Cross Blue Shield of Michigan from 1988 to 2006.
+Her mother worked as an assistant attorney general under Michigan Attorney General, Frank J. Kelley.

-Whitmer attended and graduated from Forest Hills Central High School near Grand Rapids, Michigan.
-She received a Bachelor of Arts with a major in communication and a Juris Doctor from Michigan State University in 1993 and 1998, respectively.